b-dhillon/6protons/notes/refactor.md

 # Variables
 didCameraMove -- sometimes we want multiple sections without moving camera at all. not even in a circle.
 Just revealing more of the model slowly

-didModelMove -- instead of newModelLocation --> also should be able to compute this after computing modelPositions
+didModelMove -- instead of newModelLocation --> also should be able to compute newModelLocation after computing modelPositions